Sir-shkolnik/CnC/DEPLOYMENT.md

 ## 📋 **Deployment Overview**

-This guide will help you deploy the C&C CRM system to Render.com with separate services for frontend, backend, and database.
+This guide will help you deploy the C&C CRM system to Render.com with separate services for frontend, backend, mobile portal, storage system, and database.

 ### **System Architecture**
 - **Frontend**: Next.js 14 with TypeScript and Tailwind CSS
 - **Backend**: FastAPI (Python) with PostgreSQL
 - **Database**: PostgreSQL with Prisma ORM
+- **Cache**: Redis for real-time data and session management
+- **Mobile Portal**: Mobile-first field operations interface
+- **Storage System**: Interactive storage management with drag-and-drop
 - **Authentication**: JWT-based with role-based access
 - **Real Data**: 43 LGM locations with complete operational data